Verifying Equilibria in Finite-Horizon Probabilistic Concurrent Game Systems: subgame-perfect Equilibrium Upper Bound

 The idea behind $\mathbb{G}_i \times \pi$ is to analyze the payoffs available to Agent $i$ when he is allowed to vary his strategy and deviate from $\pi_i$.
 Nevertheless, if we change Agent $i$'s output at every state $v \in V \times S \times [F]$, then we end up creating an exponentially large new strategy, placing us outside of PSPACE.
 The idea in this section is to prove the existence of a state $v^*$ such that, after only a ``small, local" change to the output of Agent $i$ at $v^*$, the value of $v^*$ is immediately improved.
 Formally, this means that there is a relevant history-reachable state $v^* \in R$ such that the strategy $\pi_i$ needs only to modify its output at $v^*$ to some deterministic distribution, i.e., a deterministic choice of action, in order to strictly increase the hitting probability $h_{v^*}$ of reaching $T$ from $v^*$.
 Connecting this back to $\mathbb{G}$, this means that only a very simple change needs to be made to $\pi_i$ in order to show that it is not optimal after the history $h$ corresponding to $v^* \in \mathbb{G} \times \pi$ is observed in $\mathbb{G}$.

-\begin{lem} If $\pi$ is not a subgame perfect equilibrium in $\mathbb{G}$, then there exists a state $v^*$ in $\mathbb{G} \times \pi$ such that (1) $v^* \in R$ and (2) the probability of reaching the target set $T$ from $v^*$ can be strictly improved by changing the output of $\pi_i$ at $v^*$ to a deterministic distribution over $A_i$. \end{lem}
+\begin{lem} If $\pi$ is not a subgame-perfect equilibrium in $\mathbb{G}$, then there exists a state $v^*$ in $\mathbb{G} \times \pi$ such that (1) $v^* \in R$ and (2) the probability of reaching the target set $T$ from $v^*$ can be strictly improved by changing the output of $\pi_i$ at $v^*$ to a deterministic distribution over $A_i$. \end{lem}

 \begin{proof}